gaia-platform/GaiaPlatform/scratch/laurentiu/flatbuffers/README.md

 This folder contains various tests of the flatbuffers serialization library.

+## Build instructions

+* Get the repository: ```git clone https://github.com/google/flatbuffers.git```, then build with regular cmake steps.
+  * To install flatc compiler, execute the following command from the build folder: ```sudo make install```.
+* Get the repository: ```git clone https://github.com/dvidelabs/flatcc```, then build with regular cmake steps.
+  * flatcc does not come with an installation script, so you need to manually perform these steps:
+    * copy flatcc from bin folder to /usr/local/bin
+    * copy flatcc folder from include folder to /usr/local/include
+    * copy content of lib folder to /usr/local/lib

+## Content overview

 Here is the list of tests:

 * Tutorial.cpp - a sequence of operations based on the tutorial steps from the official flatbuffers documentation.
 This test demonstrates how to create flatbuffers objects and how they can be modified.
 The test executable needs to be run from its binplaced location, to be able to find its input file, *monster_data.bin*.
 Other files related to this test are: